Information for Majors

 Note that cross-listed courses, e.g., CLA 217 and NES 201, are not cognates; they are automatically considered departmental courses.

 The designation of a course as a cognate must be approved by the Departmental Representative who will make an appropriate notation on the student's departmental track-sheet.
-The designation of a cognate course as a departmental should take place at the time SCORE worksheets are signed but no later than the University's "Deadline for 'Free' Course Change" (approximately two weeks after the beginning of the semester).
+The designation of a cognate course as a departmental should take place during the enrollment/advising period but no later than the University's "Deadline for 'Free' Course Change" (approximately two weeks after the beginning of the semester).
 Courses cannot be declared cognates retroactively nor can they be changed later to non-departmentals.
 Cognate courses do not satisfy distribution requirements; however, they count in the determination of departmental standing and honors.

 Departmental Distribution Requirements